12 Things Successful Visitor Centres Do Differently

 - In-House Training.
 Local tourism operators are invited into the Centre to provide in-house updates to staff.

 - Networking Events.
-They host networking events at their Centre for local industry (if their Visitor Centre has the space).
+They host networking events at their Centre for local industry (if their Visitor Centre has the space), or move it online when travel is restricted (thanks Covid!).
 If they can't host, key staff attend relevant networking events.

 - Membership Prospectus.
 Depending on their organisation structure, they clearly communicate how local tourism operators can leverage the services at the visitor centre.